What is Prāṇa?

 Practice

-Prāṇāyāma is the formal yogic discipline of regulating prāṇa through specific breath patterns — extended exhale, alternate-nostril, retention, and so on.
-The practical claim is that prāṇa and attention are coupled tightly enough that working on the breath directly conditions consciousness.
-The serious literature is unusually consistent on which practices produce which effects, and modern physiology has begun to confirm the broad outlines via the vagus-nerve and HRV literatures.
+*Prāṇāyāma*§ is the formal yogic discipline of regulating prāṇa through specific breath patterns.
+Extended exhale, alternate-nostril breathing, and breath retention are common forms.
+The practical claim is that prāṇa and attention are tightly coupled.
+Working on the breath directly conditions consciousness.
+The literature across traditions is consistent on which practices produce which effects.
+Modern physiology has begun to confirm the broad outlines through vagus-nerve and heart-rate variability research.

 — end of entry —